adenger/mutations-ppin/README.md

    Include DOMINE data in the DDI database.
 Default: *true*
 * **DOMAIN_DATA_NO_PREDICTIONS**

    Only use experiment-based data.
-Default: *false*
+Default: *true*
 * **DISABLE_LOG**

    Prevent logging system from printing to console.
 Default: *false*